LucyMoore/Dream-interpretation/README.md

 The skeleton is set up in HTML and the client uses hyper text to display diffrent elements of the page

 home page

 ![wireframe](img/wireframe.png)

 seach by category page

 ![wireframe](img/wireframe2.png)

 ##Stretch Elements

+If i have time to add more elements I want to add a feature where, when the user adds an element some radio buttons appear with some more choices which can be used to sort a more detailed analysis.
+Accomplished by adding another layer to the json object